shedrachIkenna/Data-Analysis-Projects/Glassdoor_Data_Science_Jobs_Analysis/README.md

 - Investigating salary ranges and distribution for data science positions.
 - Extracting insights from job descriptions to identify common keywords and requirements.

+## Data Visualization

+To effectively communicate the findings from the data analysis, I utilized Tableau for creating interactive and visually appealing visualizations.
+The visualizations provide a clear representation of the key insights and make it easier to understand and interpret the data.

 ## Disclaimer